frankbria/email-assistant/docs/user-stories.md

 - Section pages (Task Queue, Training, History, Settings) must exist, even as stubs.

 **Edge Cases:**
-- If navigation route is missing or invalid, fallback to “Inbox” or default section.
+- If navigation route is missing or invalid, fallback to "Inbox" or default section.
 - If a navigation icon fails to load, display fallback text label.

 **Acceptance Criteria:**